Adding your Instagram, Facebook or Twitter widget to your WebSite X5 website is easy. Follow these steps to create your widget.

 WebSite X5 is an all-in-one solution packed with tools to create and publish professional websites, online shops and blogs in just 5 easy steps.
 WebSite X5 is designed to work like a wizard, visually guiding users through the steps to create and publish a complete, functional and professional website.
 No programming skills required!

-WebSite X5 is actually available in three (3) versions, i.e. START, EVOLUTION and PROFESSIONAL.
+WebSite X5 is available in three (3) versions, i.e. GO, EVOLUTION and PROFESSIONAL.
 We won’t go into all the detail but the part concerning SnapWidget (adding Custom HTML) is done as follows in the different versions:

-START: No HTML Code Object is available but you can enter HTML code into a Text Object with limited functions.
-You can enter your snippet code but you can’t place it on your website the way an HTML Code Object allows you to.
-The same also applies when adding your widget to a blog post in any of the versions (a blog post doesn’t provide the HTML Code Object).
+- The GO version - The Go version is a bit more than a demo version but there is no HTML Code Object available.
+You can enter HTML code into a Text Object with limited functions meaning you can enter your snippet code but you can’t place it on your website or change the size the way an HTML Code Object allows you to.

-Some knowledge of HTML, CSS will be to your advantage when adding your widget but all steps are explained in detail so you don’t need to be an HTML or CSS boffin.
+Some knowledge of HTML and CSS will be to your advantage when adding your widget but all steps are explained in detail so you don’t need to be an HTML or CSS boffin.

-During editing you can use the Preview option to preview changes you make but to have it displayed on your live hosted website you will have to upload your contents to your webhost (via the built-in FTP option under Export or via your own FTP program).
+During editing you can use the Preview option to preview changes you make but to have it displayed on your live hosted website you will have to upload your contents to your web-host (via the built-in FTP option under Export or via your own FTP program).
 This is beyond the scope of this tutorial but feel free to contact the friendly guys at WebSite X5 for assistance.
+They also have an on-line Help system available.

 Adding your snippet to your web page.